 The Department can also transfer up to \$2.5 billion of the \$50 billion in the FY2006 bridge fund.
 The supplemental request also asks Congress to raise the current transfer limit of \$3.75 billion in the regular FY2006 DOD appropriations Act to \$5 billion to allow DOD to respond to unanticipated needs in the global war on terror.
+DOD also requested authority to "advance bill" the services for maintenance or supplies, a way to generate cash reserves for working capital funds, which also increases flexibility.
 Congress may wish to consider how much flexibility is prudent although Congress has approved higher transfer levels in recent years.

 Congressional Action.
 The House measure approves a \$2 billion rather than a \$4 billion ceiling on transfers of DOD funds between accounts after enactment and rejects DOD's request to allow transfers of military construction funds.
 The House Committee also rejects DOD's request to increase the ceiling on transfers that applies to DOD's regular FY2006 funds.
+The House agreed to raise the limit on advance billing to \$1.5 billion.